IwakuraRein/IwakuraRein.github.io/index.md

 <img src="./assets/img/avaters/Avater0.png"/>
 </div>

-I created a anime face dataset and trained a [FastGan](https://github.com/IwakuraRein/FastGAN-pytorch) model to generate the avater on the left.
+I created an anime face dataset and trained a [FastGan](https://github.com/IwakuraRein/FastGAN-pytorch) model to generate the avatar on the left.
 Refresh to see more.

 ### Teleport